 MAIN THEME: The Museo Storico dello Sbarco in Sicilia 1943 is a museum that looks at the place where the Canadian forces landed and how the US and British worked together with allied forces to bring an end to the spread of fascism.

 The Museo Storico dello Sbarco in Sicilia is also known as the Allied Landings in Sicily Museum.
 This museum can be found on the historic site where the Canadians landed as they came to assist the allied forces in World War II.
 The museum explores the history behind the US and British interest to stop fascism during WWII.
 The presence of allied forces in Italy was the beginning of a shift in the war.

 Pearl Harbor Aviation Museum

 WHERE: Honolulu, Hawaii

 The attacks on Pearl Harbor are what led the Americans into WWII.
 The Pearl Harbor Aviation Museum in Honolulu is the very site where these attacks took place.
-This museum features a number of aircrafts that have been used throughout history, including those that were used during WWII.
+This museum features a number of aircraft that have been used throughout history, including those that were used during WWII.
 This museum has a lot of exhibits that change on a somewhat frequent basis.
-There are even flight simulators that would allow for you to be able to experience what life was like for a fighter pilot during WWII.
-The museum is open each day from 9:00 am - 5:00 pm, except New Year’s Day, Thanksgiving Day, and Christmas Day.
+There are even flight simulators that allow you to be able to experience what life was like for a fighter pilot during WWII.
+The museum is open each day from 9:00 am – 5:00 pm, except New Year’s Day, Thanksgiving Day and Christmas Day.